 The Australian Television and Media Group can manage your screening event.
 We'll do all the logistics, technical and hard work ... so you can sit back and enjoy the screening.
-Get in touch if you would like us to handle your screening event for you.
+There is a small cost, so please get in touch if you would like us to handle your screening event.